Refugee Women Empowerment in Armenia

 - Developed sustainable business models within local communities

-In 2025, we aim to create even more opportunities for women to rebuild their lives and contribute to their communities.
-We remain committed to expanding this vital program and supporting more women on their journey to economic empowerment.
+Together with AF4SD, we aim to create even more opportunities for women to rebuild their lives and contribute to their communities.
+We remain committed to expanding this vital program and supporting more women on their journey to economic empowerment, directly contributing to the UN Sustainable Development Goals (SDGs), particularly SDG 5 (Gender Equality) and SDG 8 (Decent Work and Economic Growth), which emphasize that "achieving gender equality and empowering all women and girls is not just the right thing to do, it's essential for sustainable development."